 Students should fly into O’Hare International Airport or Midway International Airport in Chicago and plan to use one of the following means of transportation to Valpo.

-- take the trains (we estimate around $15 and about 3 hours) to get back to Valpo.
+take the trains (we estimate around $15 and about 3 hours to get to Valpo)

-- If you’ve never taken the trains before, follow the signs at O’Hare for the CTA.
+- Follow the signs at O’Hare for the CTA.
 Take the Blue Line Metra train ($5) to Washington Station (a train arrives to O’Hare about every 10 minutes).
 Walk two blocks from Washington Station to Millennium Station to get on the South Shore Train to Dune Park Station ($9).
 From Dune Park, take the Transit Connect bus to campus ($1).

-- The Dune Park train station is about a 20 minute drive from Valparaiso University, so if you let us know through the iValpo e-forms when you will arrive on the two official travel days mentioned above, we will be at the station to meet you and bring you to campus.
+- NOTE: The Dune Park train station is about a 20 minute drive from Valparaiso University, so you will need to take an Uber/Lyft to the university if the Transit Connect bus is not available when you arrive at the station.